 Using a tape that measures middle upper-arm circumference, a community health worker assesses a child for malnutrition in Grand Gedeh County, Liberia.
 Photo: Last Mile Health/Rachel Larson

-Community health workers in Rivercess County, Liberia, attend training session on reproductive, maternal, and neonatal health.
+Community health workers in Rivercess County, Liberia, attend a training session on reproductive, maternal, and neonatal health.
 Photo: Last Mile Health/Rachel Larson

 Grace Dahn, a community health worker, conducts a home visit with an expectant mother in Rivercess County, Liberia.
 Photo: Last Mile Health/Rachel Larson